-Dedicated to the victims of the Parkland, Florida mass shooting, and others who can no longer argue for themselves.
+Dedicated to those who can no longer argue for themselves.

 As a citizen and a teacher of logic, I humbly offer as a public service this sampling of the many bad arguments made in response to even modest suggestions meant to reduce the number of deaths and injuries produced at the hands of individuals wielding assault-style firearms.